RSE-Sheffield/fair4rs-lesson-setup/README.md

 Visit https://github.com/carpentries/workbench-template-md/generate
 (markdown) or
 https://github.com/carpentries/workbench-template-rmd/generate (R
-Markdown) and follow the instructions to generate a repository from the Carpentries Workbench Template.
+Markdown) and follow the instructions to generate a lesson repository from the Carpentries Workbench Template.
 Checking the 'Include all branches' option will save some time waiting for the first website build when your new repository is initialised.